amperser/scipy_proceedings/papers/mikejordan_pacersuchow/proselint_2016.rst

 Check usage, not grammar
 ------------------------

-Proselint does not focus on grammar, which is at once too easy and too hard.
+Proselint does not focus on grammar, which is at once too easy and too hard:
-Grammar is "too easy" because, for most native speakers, grammatical errors are easily identified (if not easily fixed).
-The errors that would leave the greatest negative impression will often appear to be glaring from the perspective of native speakers.
-That would reduce a linter's job to catching mistakes in execution rather than in intent, obviating any chance of helping a writer improve in the course of her writing.
-On the other hand, more subtle errors like long range plurality noun-verb agreement requires [#]_  can evade even native speakers.
-But it is precisely *because* these errors can pass by unnoticed that they can be safely ignored.

-.. [#] Note that this was a purposefully placed noun-verb plurality agreement error.
-While potentially detectable, it is not as obviously problematic to the average speaker, meaning that rules like this are less crucial.
+Grammar is too easy in the sense that, for most native speakers, grammatical errors are readily identified, if not easily fixed.
+The errors that leave the greatest negative impression in the reader's mind are often glaring to native speaker.
+On the other hand, more subtle errors such as disagreement in number across long ranges can go undetected even by native speakers [sic].

-More pressingly, grammar is "too hard" because, in its most general form, detecting grammatical errors is AI-hard.
-That is, it requires human-level intelligence and native speaker expertise to get things right (and even then it might not be enough).
+In contrast, grammar is too hard in the sense that, in its most general form, detecting grammatical errors is AI-hard, requiring human-level intelligence and the expertise of a native speaker to get things right.
+Even then, it might not be enough.
-Furthermore, even if we did have the tools to identify grammatical rules, using those tools would likely eliminate the ability for Proselint to run and provide advice in real time.

-Instead, we consider errors of usage and style: redundancy, jargon, illogic, clichés, sexism, misspelling, inconsistency, misuse of symbols, malapropisms, oxymorons, security gaffes, hedging, apologizing, pretension, and more.
+Instead of focussing on grammar, we consider errors of usage and style: redundancy, jargon, illogic, clichés, sexism, misspelling, inconsistency, misuse of symbols, malapropisms, oxymorons, security gaffes, hedging, apologizing, pretension, and more.

 Levels of difficulty